Geometric Bounds for Persistence: Bounding Lifespans by Spread

 \section{Bounding Lifespans by Spread}

 This section is concerned with global upper bounds for \v{C}ech lifespans of homology classes in arbitrary degrees dimension.
+In terms of the conceptual description laid out on page \pageref{pg:cores}, to formulate these results we will choose cores to be \"ubercontractible spaces, as defined below.

-Our results in this section are somewhat parallel to the following result for VR lifespans.
+Our results in this section are somewhat analogous to the following result concerning VR lifespans.

-\begin{thm} [{VR-lifespans via Spread; \cite[Proposition 9.3 and Remark 9.8]{lim2020vietoris}}] Let $\X$ be a compact metric space and let $\omega\in\mathrm{Spec}_k(\V_\bullet(\X))$.
+\begin{thm} [{VR-lifespans via Spread; \cite[Proposition 9.19 and Remark 9.18]{lim2020vietoris}}] Let $\X$ be a compact metric space and let $\omega\in\mathrm{Spec}_k(\V_\bullet(\X))$.
 Then $d_\omega-b_\omega\leq \spr(\X)$. \end{thm}